bcervantesalvarez/MS-Statistics/README.md

 # Welcome to my academic documentation for my MS in Statistics from Oregon State University!
-This GitHub repository, named "MS_Statistics_OregonStateUniversity_AcademicYear2023," is designated to house all of my academic materials, projects, and related documents for the first year of my Master's in Statistics program at Oregon State University.
+This GitHub repository is designated to house all of my academic materials, projects, and related documents for the first year of my Master's in Statistics program at Oregon State University.
 Please note that this repository will remain private until further notice.